shrestha-ankit07/shrestha-ankit07/README.md

 ###

 <h1 align="center">Hi 👋, I'm Ankit Shrestha</h1>
-<h3 align="center">Software Engineer | Making software smarter with AI</h3>
+<h3 align="center">Software Engineer | AI Enthusiast</h3>

 ---

 ## 👨‍💻 About Me
-I’m a Software Engineer passionate about building scalable applications and diving deep into AI‑powered solutions.
-I enjoy crafting clean code, designing APIs, and working with modern web technologies.
+I’m a driven Software Engineer focused on building scalable systems and exploring AI-powered solutions.
+I’m all about writing clean code, designing solid APIs, and staying sharp with modern technologies.
+I tackle challenges with a positive mindset and see every project as a chance to grow and level up.
 - 🔭 I’m currently building AI‑powered apps and scalable systems
 - 🌱 I’m constantly learning advanced AI, cloud architectures, and new frameworks
-- ⚡ In my free time, I write tech blogs and experiment with new programming languages

 ---